-- If the employee returned the whole net of the incorrect payment, then an EFT Banking File can be created to transfer the correct Net to the employee’s Bank.
-In this case, a STP Pay Event will be created with the employee’s new YTDs and this pay event can be reported to the ATO.
+- If the employee returned the whole net of the incorrect payment, then an EFT banking file can be created to transfer the correct net to the employee’s bank.
+In this case, an STP Pay Event will be created with the employee’s new YTDs and this pay event can be reported to the ATO.

-If the employee returned only the excess, then there will be no EFT banking File created and it might be necessary to do a STP Update.
+If the employee returned only the excess, then there will be no EFT banking file created and it might be necessary to do an STP update.

 The values reported to the ATO were overstated for this employee and will automatically correct when the employee receives his next payment and the STP Pay Event is reported to the ATO.

-If the employee is not working for the company any more, it is advisable to do a STP Update to correct the employee’s YTDs on myGov.
+If the employee is not working for the company any more, it is advisable to do an STP update to correct the employee’s YTDs on myGov.